 Story by Charlotte Ninsiima | Daily Monitor | 29/6/2019

-Julie Musoke Nakyeyune has a fulltime job as a contracted service level manager at MTN Uganda.
+Julie Musoke Nakyeyune has a full-time job as a contracted service-level manager at MTN Uganda.
 She is also a founder of Mkazipreneur, a social enterprise that connects women entrepreneurs in Africa.
-She runs thee businesses under MStran Group, dealing in liquid soap, hand wash and dog shampoo.
+She runs three businesses under MStran Group, dealing in liquid soap, hand washing, and dog shampoo.
 She also runs a wines and spirits shop and offers consultancy services in line with data analysis.
-Nakyeyune is also the current Country Secretary of Rotaract Uganda and incoming Deputy District Executive Secretary – Youth of Rotary Uganda.
+Nakyeyune is also the current Country Secretary of Rotaract Uganda and the incoming Deputy District Executive Secretary of Youth of Rotary Uganda.
 She told Charlotte Ninsiima about how she spends her week.

-I wake up at 5am, read the Bible, and a chapter of a book.
+I wake up at 5 a.m. and read the Bible and a chapter of a book.
 This month I am reading my 14th book for the year.
-I then update my to-do list and leave home by 6:15am.
-I am in office by 6:40am and I dedicate all that time to Mkazipreneur, working on content for social media pages since they must be updated.
+I then update my to-do list and leave home by 6:15 a.m.
+I am in the office by 6:40 a.m. and I dedicate all that time to Mkazipreneur, working on content for social media pages since they must be updated.

 I write articles twice a month on my blog.
 So, I dedicate Thursdays to writing constructive articles considering that I have a busy schedule during the week.
 I make time to meet friends but we normally have constructive conversations about life and not just spending money in hangouts.
 I find satisfaction in doing something that adds value to me.

 Besides normal routine, Friday is set aside to mentor women in business and to share experiences.
-I started Mkazipreneur because I met women who were struggling, laid off from work, stay-home-mothers with business challenges.
-Under Mkaziprenuer, we have a programme called Mkazi create, which encourages women to start their own businesses.
-Before we structure the whole programme, I need to first meet them individually and understand their need; ascertain if they have an idea and place them in the best position possible.
+I started Mkazipreneur because I met women who were struggling, laid off from work, and stay-at-home mothers with business challenges.
+Under Mkaziprenuer, we have a program called Mkazi Create, which encourages women to start their own businesses.
+Before we structure the whole program, I need to first meet them individually and understand their need; ascertain if they have an idea, and place them in the best position possible.

 I do laundry and general cleaning.
-I meet people I work with to make liquid soap, dog shampoo, hand wash, pack it in jerry cans and store it.
+I meet people I work with to make liquid soap, dog shampoo, hand wash, pack it in jerry cans, and store it.
 This is my side hustle and a backup plan in case I lose my job.
-I also buy wines and spirits from Kikuubo and resell to people planning to have weddings, house parties or events.
+I also buy wines and spirits from Kikuubo and resell them to people planning to have weddings, house parties, or events.

 I also do consultancy for companies to train their employees on data analysis, proper reporting, and data presentation.
 In a month I have 2-3 gigs to train employees on various companies on Saturday.